As a keen cricketer and a choral scholar Luc brings stamina, attention to detail and a commitment to excellence that defines his busy practice.

 Member of Grays Inn & Criminal Bar Association.

 Luc regularly prosecutes and defends in all manner of matters before the Crown Court - including cases of serious violence, weapons offences, dishonesty, money laundering and supplying Class A drugs.

 He has particular experience of prosecuting multi-handed cases listed for trial, as well as those involving vulnerable witnesses, disclosure queries and related confiscation proceedings.
 He has defended in complex cases of modern slavery and fraud as a led junior.

 Luc is happy to provide timely advice on legal and evidential issues and is keen to engage with clients on early preparation and case planning, where desired.

 University of Nottingham/University of Texas (2012-16) – LLB Law with American Law, 2:1 with Merit in American Law and an internship with the Texas Advocacy Project, which supports victims of domestic and family abuse.

 Nottingham Law School (2016-17) – Bar Professional Training Course, Very Competent

-R v J (Leicester Youth Court) 2019 – Prosecuted a youth defendant for 2 offences of knife violence against young victims.
-All witnesses had special measures, including ABE interview evidence and cross-examination was completed in accordance with the Advocates Gateweay.
+Leicester Youth Court: Prosecuted a youth defendant for 2 offences of knife violence against young victims.
+All witnesses had special measures, including ABE interview evidence and were cross-examination.